quan-xue/ISBN-identification/README.md

 There is an optional debug mode, activated by -d or --debug.

 ### B. Tesseract + CTPN
-This script uses the CTPN package for the detection of text boxes, as described by:
+This script uses the CTPN package for the detection of text boxes, as described in:

 Z. Tian, W. Huang, T. He, P. He and Y. Qiao: Detecting Text in Natural Image with Connectionist Text Proposal Network, ECCV, 2016. https://github.com/tianzhi0549/CTPN

-Please make sure to install the relevant packages by following the instructions described in the CTPN package.
+Please make sure to install the relevant packages by following the instructions described in the CTPN repository.

 It also requires the tesseract engine.
 Follow the setup guide here: https://github.com/tesseract-ocr/tesseract